SochoeunKhorn/SochoeunKhorn/README.md

 👩🏻‍💻 Student In Year 4 <br/>
 👩🏻‍🎓 Studied Computer Science at the Build Bright University of SihanoukVille, Cambodia <br/>
-💭 Currently learning about data web development  <br/>
+💭 Currently learning about data backend development with Java Spring Boot  <br/>